-Dog food companies deny any wrongdoing.
-They claim they’re just reporting a dog food’s contents.
-And that they’re simply following government guidelines.
+Dog food companies deny any intentional wrongdoing.
+They claim they’re only reporting a product’s contents — and simply following government guidelines.

 Yet others cry foul.
-They insist ingredient splitting is a deliberate attempt to mislead consumers — a dirty little trick used by the pet food industry to make an ingredients list look more attractive to consumers than it really is.
+They insist ingredient splitting is nothing less than a deliberate attempt to mislead consumers — a common trick used by less ethical dog food companies to make an ingredients list look more attractive to buyers than it really is.

 So, who’s telling the truth?